theobald-software/theobald-software.github.io/content/_en/editorial-guide/yunio-style-guide/about.md

 - Style and choice of words
 - Spelling and grammar
 - Standard phrases
-- Layout including CSS definitions for headers and margins
+- Formatting and Layout including CSS definitions for headers and margins

 ### How to use the UI Style Guide